Urban interventionism: Ideology

 and of Spanish and Portuguese at New York University, defines the term as referring to "public or participatory art through which publics constitute themselves and experience something extraordinary in the process.

-The famous street artist Banksy, for example, has done a few famous urban interventions.
-Some of these are political statements, like his stencil of a girl using balloons filled with helium to float over the wall between Palestine and Israel.
-Professor David Pinder of the University of London stated that urban interventions are often specifically directed towards the urban space that it is situated in: "(urban interventions)...are typically concerned less with representing political issues than with intervening in urban spaces so as to question, refunction and contest prevailing norms and ideologies, and to create new meanings, experiences, understandings, relationships and situations."
+Some urban interventions by street artist Banksy are political statements, like his stencil of a girl using balloons filled with helium to float over the wall between Palestine and Israel.
+Professor David Pinder of the University of London stated that urban interventions are often specifically directed towards the urban space that it is situated in, and "typically concerned less with representing political issues than with intervening in urban spaces so as to question, refunction and contest prevailing norms and ideologies, and to create new meanings, experiences, understandings, relationships and situations".

 An example of a more situational urban intervention is the RedBall project by Kurt Perschke.
 The project consists of a large inflatable red ball that has been set up at many different sites worldwide, providing a new engaging space for people to interact with.